PawelLipski/-git-machete-blog-2/blog-2.md

 ![git machete traverse](traverse.png)

 What happened here is that we started from `develop` and instantly moved to `allow-ownership-link`.
-`allow-ownership-link` wasn't originally in sync with `develop`
+`allow-ownership-link` wasn't originally in sync with `develop` so `traverse` asked whether to rebase `allow-ownership-link` onto `develop`.
+Along the same lines, we ???
+TODO

+For the sake of brevity it isn't included in this blog post, but if we were to continue the traversal, then we'll first encounter the branch ??? which was aligned with `develop`, so rebase hasn't even been proposed.
+Similiarly, `traverse` wouldn't later suggest to push or pull `master` since it was already in sync with its remote counterpart.

-The traversal is performed by moving to `next` of each branch (just like doine of `git machete go next`).
+Generally, the traversal is performed by moving to `next` of each branch (so, pretty much by running `git machete go next`).
-More specifically, this is equivalent to a pre-order depth-first search of the tree - each node (i.e. each git branch) visited (and possibly synced) before any of its children are visited.
+For the more graph-theory-savvy of you... this is equivalent to a pre-order depth-first search of the tree.
+Each node of the tree (i.e. each git branch) is visited and possibly synced before any of its children are visited.
-A manner like this makes sense since you definitely want to put each branch `X` in sync with its parent branch first before syncing `X`'s children to `X` itself.
+This way of traversal makes more sense than post-order or breadth-first search since you definitely want to put each branch `X` in sync with its parent branch first before syncing `X`'s children to `X` itself.

-For the sake of brevity it isn't included in this blog post, but if we were to continue the traversal, then we'll first encounter

-for ??? we weren't asked to rebase onto ??? since the branches were already aligned.
-Similiarly, `traverse` didn't suggest to push ??? since it was already in sync with origin/???

 ## Don't remember what depended on what... branch dependency inference